 What is Shiatsu?

-Shiatsu is a Japanese bodywork practice that uses mindful touch, pressure, stretching, joint mobilization, and movement to support balance within the body and mind.
-The practitioner uses finger pressure, palms, elbows, knees, and gentle stretches during a session.
+The combination of mindful touch, gentle pressure, stretching, joint mobilization, and movement along meridians awakens the body’s innate healing mechanism which leads to a balanced state within the body and mind.
+Technically speaking, the practitioner uses finger pressure, palms, elbows, knees, and gentle stretches during a session.

 Shiatsu is typically received fully clothed on a mat, table, or massage chair.
 Sessions are deeply grounding, restorative, and individualized to the needs of the person receiving.